alanb128/ha-environmental-sensors/README.md

 - bi-color LED
 - two 470 ohm resistors

+### Assembly

+3D print the top, bottom, and insulator.
+Then use the photos below to help assemble the unit.

 ### Software

 [Download and install](https://circuitpython.org/board/raspberry_pi_pico2_w/) Circuitpython for the Pico 2W.
 This code was developed and tested on version 9.2.7, but should work on newer versions.

 Copy all of the files in the mini folder to the root of your Pico.
-(This includes all of the code and icons needed to run the project)
+(This includes all of the code and icons needed to run the project) You'll be replacing the default code.py file if it already exists.

+Edit the `settings.toml` file with your WiFi SSID and password.

 Add the following libraries to the Lib folder on the device: (You can find them in [the bundles](https://circuitpython.org/libraries) for version 9.x)